CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 § 16.31.
 General.

 (a) A GIEP is a written plan describing the education to be provided to a gifted student.
-The initial GIEP shall be based on and be responsive to the results of the evaluation and shall be developed and implemented in accordance with this chapter.
+The initial GIEP must be based on and be responsive to the results of the evaluation and be developed and implemented in accordance with this chapter.

-(d) Every student receiving gifted education prior to December 9, 2000, shall continue to receive gifted education until the student one of the following conditions exists:
+(c) Every student receiving gifted education prior to July 1, 2008, shall continue to receive gifted education until the student meets one of the following conditions:

 (1) The student graduates from high school.